 - Mini fridge & microwave

 Staying in Florencia’s home is lovely and super convenient.
 The location is great – just a short drive to downtown Asheville (2.5 miles) or to Biltmore (2 miles), so you’ll never feel like you’re out of the loop.
-A parking space is included in the booking, so there’s no need to worry about how to get around.
-This really makes Sunflower Hotel a perfect home base for your adventures in Asheville and the Blue Ridge Mountains.
+A parking space is included in the booking, so there’s no need to worry.
+This really makes Sunflower Hotel a perfect home base for your adventures in Asheville and the Blue Ridge Parkway/ Mountains as they’re less than 2 miles away.

-Being independent is easy at Sunflower.
-You will have your own set keys so it’s easy to go in and out on your own time.
+You will have your own set of keys so it’s easy to go in and out on your own time and it has more of a guesthouse vibe than a hotel.
 The mini-fridge, microwave, and couch in the room are an added bonus.
 This way you can heat up some leftovers and relax while scrolling through your feed or planning your next excursion in town.
 The private bathroom is a godsend.
 There’s no trying to navigate when other guests are using the facilities.
 Shower when you want, pee when you want.
 Magic!

 Asheville Hostels FAQ